MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/integrate-project-service-automation.md

 ---
-title: "Integrate Dynamics 365 for Project Service Automation with a portal | MicrosoftDocs"
+title: "Integrate Dynamics 365 Project Service Automation with a portal | MicrosoftDocs"
 description: "Instructions to integrate Project Service Automation with a portal." ms.custom:
   - dyn365-portal